-Program mines the middle for excellence
+Program mines the middle

 By Jessica Brady Times Staff Writer

 John Copeland was a teacher in Sacramento, Calif., when he first heard about a new program that helped average students realize their college potential.
 He didn't know too much about it then and never thought he would oversee such a program at his own school.

 In the years to come, AVID - Advancement Via Individual Determination - would be used in schools across the globe.

 Then in April, Copeland, now principal at Memorial Middle School, learned that his school would be one of 16selected locally this year to offer the program.